-Masters of Audiology Programs in California
+California Masters in Audiology Programs

 Since hearing is one of the most important of the human senses, audiology (the study of sound and hearing) will always be an integral branch of science.
-Masters in Audiology programs attract graduate students interested in helping people who suffer from the various types and degrees of hearing loss.
-Whereas many sciences that explore the disorders from which humans suffer tend to take a medical approach, students in audiology courses learn to manage hearing loss without the use of medication or surgery.
+Masters in Audiology programs attract top graduate students interested in helping people who suffer from the various types and degrees of hearing loss.
+Whereas many sciences that explore the disorders from which humans suffer tend to take a medical approach, students in audiology courses learn how to best manage hearing loss without the use of medication or surgery.

 Masters in Audiology degree programs are typically designed to help students learn about normal and impaired hearing and balance, in an effort to work toward hearing loss prevention.
 Courses in audiology prepare students to identify and assess hearing loss, and recommend rehabilitation for patients with hearing or balance disorders.
 To accomplish this, students must take courses in fields such as anatomy, physiology, science, mathematics and communications.